 Some of the key things you will be required to complete include:

-- Complete the application here (note that an application must be submitted at least two weeks in advance of the opportunity date to be considered).
+- Complete the education enhancement fund application (note that an application must be submitted at least two weeks in advance of the opportunity date to be considered).

 - Connect with Kelsey Wali, Kogod's Student Development Coordinator, to discuss and finalize your application.